Blake Schlueter: College career

 Schlueter played college football at Texas Christian University in Fort Worth, Texas.
 He was selected as a second-team All-Mountain West Conference after the 2007 season and first-team after the 2008 season.
 He also made the watch list for the Rimington Trophy in the 2007 season.

 Professional career

 Denver Broncos

-Schlueter was drafted in the 7th round (225th overall) by the Denver Broncos in the 2009 NFL Draft.
+Schlueter was selected in the seventh round (225th overall) by the Denver Broncos in the 2009 NFL draft.
 On June 12, 2009, Schlueter signed a multi-year contract with the Broncos.
 He was waived on September 1.

 Seattle Seahawks

 The Seattle Seahawks signed Schlueter to their practice squad on September 7 and released him on September 15.

 Atlanta Falcons

 Schlueter was signed to the Atlanta Falcons' practice squad on November 24.
 After his contract expired following the season, he was re-signed to a future contract on January 4, 2010.
 He was released on September 4, 2010.